My Stepmom Threw Me Out with Nothing but My Dad's Old Work Boots After His Death – She Had No Idea What He'd Secretly Glued Inside the Sole

 "My clothes are still inside.
 My laptop, too.
 I just need to grab a few things and then I'll leave you alone."

 She exhaled slowly through her nose, like I'd asked for her diamonds.
+"You can stay tonight.
+Just for the funeral."

 "I wasn't planning on staying long anyway."